 Students must also successfully complete a written comprehensive examination.
-The examination is the Education Testing Service Major Field Test in Biology and is administered once annually in January.
+The examination is the Education Testing Service Major Field Test in Biology and is administered twice annually, once in November and once in February.

 Category 1 - Cellular & Molecular Biology/Organismal Structure and Function